aycanogut/front-end-resources/README.md

 # Introduction

-This is a collection of some (awesome) resources, mostly focused on front-end web development.
+This is a collection of (awe)some resources, mostly focused on front-end web development.

 # Table of contents